Alexandra Patsavas: Career

 She has worked in the music department of over sixty different films and television series.
-From there she joined the BMI music agency, then worked on over fifty Roger Corman B-movies, made-for-television movies and other films.
+From there she joined the BMI music agency, then worked on Roger Corman B-movies, made-for-television movies and other films.
 In 1999 she finally broke into television, with her own music company Chop Shop Music Supervision, on the series Roswell and began to work primarily on TV series, including Carnivàle, Fastlane, Boston Public, Tru Calling, 1-800-Missing and Criminal Minds, as well as the film Happy, Texas.
 In 2007 alone, she covered dozens of episodes of the series Without a Trace, Shark, Rescue Me and Mad Men.
 Her most notable work has been on the series The O.C., Grey's Anatomy and its spin-off Private Practice, Supernatural, Chuck, Gossip Girl, Scandal, Riverdale, Lucifer, Inventing Anna and Bridgerton, for which she was nominated for an Emmy.

 Her work on The O.C. involved the selecting, mixing and supervising of all the tracks that featured in the show, as well as on the six soundtracks that followed.
 Her work was also substantially made up of approaching bands and artists about recording covers and requesting licensing permission to include songs on the show and in the mixes.
 Because her ongoing search for suitable songs often leads to unsigned or non-mainstream performers, she is partially responsible for re-surfacing the trend of music promotion through television since The Flaming Lips's appearance in Beverly Hills, 90210, particularly on Grey's Anatomy with songs such as Snow Patrol's "Chasing Cars" and The Fray's "How to Save a Life", which both saw huge success after being featured in the show.
 Following this trend was the Beastie Boys' single "Ch-Check It Out" which debuted in an episode of The O.C., even before its premiere on the radio.
 Josh Schwartz, who originally hired Patsavas for The O.C., which he created, re-hired her for Gossip Girl and Chuck, both of which he created, after seeing the success that she brought to both The O.C. and the songs and artists featured in it.
 Her work on Gossip Girl brought in many New York-orientated bands (for the show's setting) and other popular songs including Fergie's "Glamorous" for the series' promotional video.
 She recently was music supervisor on Marvel's Runaways, also produced by Josh Schwartz and Stephanie Savage.